bevane/repocheck/README.md

 `repocheck -s synced` to sort by sync status of the repo - unsynced repos will be at the top

+Generally the results will be sorted in ascending order.
+Use `-r` or `--reverse` to sort in **descending order**

+`repocheck --sort name --reverse` to sort by repo name in reverse (descending) order

+`repocheck -s synced -r` to sort by sync status of the repo with unsynced repos at the bottom

 #### Filters
 Supported filter flags:
 - `-L` or `--lastmodified` - filter results by repos that were last modified on, before or after a certain date
 - `-S` or `--synced` - filter results by synced status of repo
+- `-A` or `--author` - filter results by name of author of last commit for each repo

 **Examples**

 `repocheck --synced y` to only show repos that are synced

+`repocheck --author "Foo Bar"` to only show repos where the author of the last commit is named Foo Bar

 `repocheck --lastmodified 2024-01-01` to only show repos that were last modified on 2024-01-01